drduh/YubiKey-Guide/README.md

 ## Create master key

+> A note on key expiry: setting an expiry essentially forces you to manage your subkeys and announces to the rest of the world that you are doing so.
+Setting an expiry on a primary key is ineffective for protecting the key from loss - whoever has the primary key can simply extend its expiry period.
+Revocation certificates are [better suited](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) for this purpose.
+It may be appropriate for your use case to set expiry dates on subkeys.

-Generate a new key with GPG, selecting RSA (sign only) and the appropriate keysize, optionally specifying an expiry:
+Generate a new key with GPG, selecting RSA (sign only) and the appropriate keysize:

-    $ gpg --gen-key
+    % gpg --full-generate-key
+    gpg (GnuPG) 2.2.1; Copyright (C) 2017 Free Software Foundation, Inc.
+    This is free software: you are free to change and redistribute it.
+    There is NO WARRANTY, to the extent permitted by law.

     Please select what kind of key you want:
        (1) RSA and RSA (default)